ilkome/finapp/README.md

   }
 }
 ```
-- Go to the Project Overview and click Add Firebase to your web app.
+- Go to the Project Overview and find `Get started by adding Firebase to your app` click to `web`.
+- Register a app and you will get your config.
 - You need to replace config in app's directory `services/firebaseConfig.js` with your config.
 ``` bash
 apiKey: 'YOUR_CONFIG',